nuxt/website-v2/content/en/guides/features/loading.md

 ---
 title: Loading
 description: Out of the box, Nuxt.js gives you its own loading progress bar component that's shown between routes.
-You can customise it, disable it or even create your own loading component.
+You can customize it, disable it or even create your own loading component.
 position: 8
 category: Features
 categoryPosition: 3